MatijaMosunic/GoogleCapstoneProject/README.md

 MS SQL for Data Cleaning, Data Transformation, and Data Analysis.
 Tableau for Data Visualisation

+<b>Data</b>

+Motivate International, Inc., provided the license to be used by students in this program.
+The license is located <a href="https://ride.divvybikes.com/data-license-agreement">here</a>.

 <!---
 MatijaMosunic/MatijaMosunic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.